hernanmd/Territorial/repository/Territorial.package/TOrganization.class/README.md

 Provides behavior for handling administrative structures created for specific goals.

-This class supports adding :

-- Creation/Disolution date and Periodization
-- Naming and Denomination (descriptions)
-- Demonyms
-- Populate its contained territories
+At class side an organization can be used as a repository of several organizations (each one an instance of TOrganization) .

+The method category "" is used to maintain the methods for populating territories.
+Such methods can use or not a data provider class (subclass of TerritorialDataProvider).

 Development Notes: